 Facebook bans ads for cryptocurrencies and ICOs

-Facebook has announced new advertising policies which ban ads for cryptocurrencies such as Bitcoin.
+Facebook has announced a new advertising policy which ban ads for cryptocurrencies such as Bitcoin.
 The ban also applies to ICOs because they are "frequently associated with misleading or deceptive promotional practices."

-The social networks says that the new policies are part of a drive to improve the "integrity and security of financial product and services ads," but it explains that it is keeping its guidelines "intentionally broad" to start with.
+The social network says that the new policy is a part of a drive to improve the "integrity and security of financial product and services ads," but it explains that it is keeping its guidelines "intentionally broad" to start with.

 See also: